skoolkid/skoolkit/sphinx/source/whatis.rst

   list the BASIC program it contains
 * use :ref:`rzxinfo.py` to analyse the blocks in an RZX file, and extract snapshots from it
-* use :ref:`bin2tap.py` to convert a snapshot or raw memory file into a TAP file
+* use :ref:`bin2tap.py` to convert a snapshot or raw memory file into a PZX or TAP file
 * use :ref:`bin2sna.py` to convert a raw memory file into a Z80 or SZX snapshot
 * use :ref:`snapmod.py` to modify the register values or memory contents in a Z80 or SZX snapshot